JamesScottCode/Zehitomo/README.md

 ## To do:
 -Add redux.
 This will prevent prop drilling and can keep a persistant state across components.
 For example, currently there is a passed prop 3 layers deep.
 For an application this small, it's ok, but reducers/selectors would be better for making a scalable application.

--Add responsiveness to the image cards (and other places as needed).
-For times-sake, the sizes are fixed for desktop, but would not work on mobile.
+-Add better responsiveness to the image cards (and other places as needed).

 -Some typings related to unsplash API need to be made.
 Currently some objects such as "categories: Array<any>; " can be seen with any.
 Must go through unsplashse documentation and update the typing.